Academic Clinical Funding Plan

 Your level specified in your contract remains the same for the length of the contract period.

-ACFPs are 3 year contracts whereas the ISAs outline annual deliverables within the context of that contract.
-This provides the flexibility to adjust the deliverables of the contract annually to meet fluctuating needs while providing the security of a 3 year contract.
+ACFPs are 3-year contracts whereas the ISAs outline annual deliverables within the context of that contract.
+This provides the flexibility to adjust the deliverables of the contract annually to meet fluctuating needs while providing the security of a 3-year contract.

-17. What work can I perform outside of my ISA?
+14. What work can I perform outside of my ISA?

-18. What do I do if available clinical billing codes are not reflective of my work?
+15. What do I do if available clinical billing codes are not reflective of my work?

 ISAs are developed based on current FFS billing practices for each specialty group.
 Shadow billing within an ACFP contract utilizes the same codes as a FFS physician in that specialty.
 If there are codes you feel do not reflect your work and wish to present additional codes for consideration, this can be brought forward as an application to the SMA’s Tariff Committee.

-21. What happens if inadequate work space hinders my ability to see the number of patients required in my ISA?
+16. What happens if inadequate work space hinders my ability to see the number of patients required in my ISA?

 ISA clinical targets are developed based on billed patient services that have been provided by each specialty group historically, and therefore patient cancellations are accounted for in the ISA deliverables.

-24. What is the process to end or renew contracts?
-(Revised June 29, 2017)
+19. What is the process to end or renew contracts?

 Termination and renewal of contracts will be handled as per the terms outlined in Section 5 of the ACFP contract.